SBI International Transfer: Fees, Rates & Limits 2026

 How to send a high amount transfer with SBI

-You can request an outward remittance at your local SBI branch by filling out the necessary forms and providing required documentation.
+In-branch transfers: You can request an outward remittance at your local SBI branch by filling in the required forms and providing documentation.

-• Add a beneficiary: Log in to your SBI online account, navigate to the "Payments/Transfers" section, and select "Add & Manage Beneficiary."
-Choose "Foreign Outward Remittance Beneficiary" and input the beneficiary's details.
+• Add a beneficiary: Log in to SBI online, go to "Payments/Transfers", select "Add & Manage Beneficiary" and choose "Foreign Outward Remittance Beneficiary"

-• Initiate your transfer: Once the beneficiary is added and approved, return to the "Payments/Transfers" section, select "International Funds Transfer," and proceed with "Foreign Currency Transfer/Remittance."
-Follow the prompts to complete the transaction.
+• Initiate your transfer: Once approved, return to "Payments/Transfers", select "International Funds Transfer" and proceed with "Foreign Currency Transfer/Remittance"

 Need to send a larger transfer?